Azure-Samples/billing-dotnet-webapp-multitenant/WebApp-Billing-MultiTenant/README.md

 To configure a new AAD application:

-1. Log in to the [Azure Management Portal](http://manage.windowsazure.com), using credentials that have been granted service administrator or co-administrator access on the subscription which is trusting your AAD tenant, and granted Global Administrator access in the AAD tenant.
+1. Sign in to the [Azure portal](http://manage.windowsazure.com), using credentials that have been granted service administrator or co-administrator access on the subscription which is trusting your AAD tenant, and granted Global Administrator access in the AAD tenant.
 See [Manage Accounts, Subscriptions, and Administrative Roles](https://msdn.microsoft.com/library/azure/hh531793.aspx) for details on managing the service administrator and co-administrators.

 2. Select the AAD tenant you wish to use, and go to the "Applications" page.